ImperialCollegeLondon/CO2BLOCK/README.md

 - De Simone and Krevor (2021) A tool for first order estimates and optimisation of dynamic storage resource capacity in saline aquifers”.
 International Journal of Greenhouse Gas Control, 106, 103258.
 - De Simone S., Jackson S. J. & Krevor S. (2019).
 The error in using superposition to estimate pressure during multi-site subsurface CO2 storage.
 Geophysical Research Letters 46: 6525-6533

+# CO2BLOCKSEISM
+CO2BLOCKSEISM extends CO2BLOCK in screening regional storage resources constrained by injection-induced seismicity.
+This extension primarily involves:
+- calculation of the spatial and temporal evolution of fault slip potential,
+- estimating potential magnitude and frequency of seismic events as key parameters controlling seismicity risk and hazard, and
+- using a probabilistic framework to address uncertainties in subsurface geomechanical attributes.

+To learn more about the theory behind CO2BLOCKSEISM, please refer to the following paper:
+- Kivi, I.R., De Simone, S. and Krevor, S., 2025.
+A simplified physics model for estimating subsurface CO<sub>2</sub> storage resources constrained ‎by fault slip potential.
+Journal of Rock Mechanics and Geotechnical Engineering (in press) <https://doi.org/10.1016/j.jrmge.2025.06.031>

-Should you have any question/comment/suggestion, please send an email to Silvia De Simone at silviadesi@gmail.com
+Should you have any question/comment/suggestion, please contact Silvia De Simone at silviadesi@gmail.com or Iman R Kivi at i.rahimzadeh-kivi@imperial.ac.uk

-CO2BLOCK is a free licence software.
+These tools are free licensed software.
-If you use it for academic purposes, please cite the reference paper:
+If you use it for academic purposes, please cite the reference paper De Simone and Krevor (2021) for CO2BLOCK and Kivi et al. (2025) for CO2BLOCKSEISM.

-- De Simone and Krevor (2021) A tool for first order estimates and optimisation of dynamic storage resource capacity in saline aquifers”.
-International Journal of Greenhouse Gas Control, 106, 103258. https://doi.org/10.1016/j.ijggc.2021.103258